p4rq/FinalProject/README.md

 - **Purpose**: Ensures a class has only one instance and provides a global point of access to it.
 - **Implementation**: We've declared a volatile static instance of CLIrunner that will hold the lazily-initialized Singleton instance.
 The volatile keyword ensures that changes to the instance are visible to all threads.

-The getInstance() method provides a way to access the Singleton.
-The use of double-checked locking (checking the instance twice) allows us to avoid the cost of acquiring a lock when accessing the Singleton instance after it's been initialized.

-We've defined a private constructor for CLIrunner to prevent other classes from directly creating a new instance.

-The clirunner method is static, which suggests it can be modified to work with the Singleton instance or changed to a non-static context if required.
 ### Factory Method Pattern
 - **Purpose**: Defines an interface for creating an object, but lets subclasses alter the type of objects that will be created.
-- **Implementation**: Divides Astana into several districts(Almaty, Esil, Nura) and .
+- **Implementation**: Divides Astana into several districts(Almaty, Esil, Nura) and shows the name of district.

 ### Strategy Pattern
 - **Purpose**: Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.